Lili KOLISKO

 28.06.27, 05.19h

-have made their appearance and the picture looks almost dirty.
+appearance and the picture looks almost dirty.
+Plate III

-the eclipse manifests the above-mentioned phenomenon still more
+manifests the above-mentioned phenomenon still more strongly.
+A

-strongly.
-A large number of specks have appeared.
-The colours are
+large number of specks have appeared.
+The colours are not so

 On June 29th at 5.
 19 p. m. the picture of the gold has become